Using MUSIC

 or laugh is during our hands-on music activities.

-We encourage
+I encourage

 Try this awesome technique sometimes - you'll be amazed